vizzuhq/vizzu-story-js/docs/tutorial/index.md

 # Tutorial

-This is an excellent starting point to get acquainted with `vizzu-story`, as it walks you through the installation and initialization of the extension, introduces the logic it employs and the different settings to control how your animated data stories look and behave.
+This is an excellent starting point to get acquainted with `Vizzu-Story`, as it walks you through the installation and initialization of the extension, introduces the logic it employs and the different settings to control how your animated data stories look and behave.

-The tutorial is organized into chapters that introduce the concept and the details of `vizzu-story` step-by-step.
+The tutorial is organized into chapters that introduce the concept and the details of `Vizzu-Story` step-by-step.
 You can find the list of chapters at the end of this page and in the menu.

-Since `vizzu-story` is built on top of [vizzu](https://github.com/vizzuhq/vizzu), it's recommended that you learn and understand `vizzu` first.
-The tutorial for `vizzu` can be found [here](https://lib.vizzuhq.com/latest/tutorial/).
+Since `Vizzu-Story` is built on top of [Vizzu](https://github.com/vizzuhq/vizzu), it's recommended that you learn and understand `Vizzu` first.
+The tutorial for `Vizzu` can be found [here](https://lib.vizzuhq.com/latest/tutorial/).

-## Basic logic of vizzu-story
+## Basic logic of Vizzu-Story

-With `vizzu-story`, you can build and show a `story` object that contains all of the data being shown throughout the story and the charts created based on that data, arranged into `slides` and `steps`.
-When played,`vizzu-story` automatically adds a set of buttons underneath the chart, via which the users can navigate between the `slides` within the story.
+With `Vizzu-Story`, you can build and show a `story` object that contains all of the data being shown throughout the story and the charts created based on that data, arranged into `slides` and `steps`.
+When played,`Vizzu-Story` automatically adds a set of buttons underneath the chart, via which the users can navigate between the `slides` within the story.

 `slides` can contain one or more `steps`.

-A `step` (and a single-step `slide`) is basically the same as the `Chart` object in `vizzu`, with some minor, but important differences (for now):
+A `step` (and a single-step `slide`) is basically the same as a single chart corresponding to an [animate](https://lib.vizzuhq.com/latest/tutorial/) call from `Vizzu`, with some minor, but important differences (for now):

 - all of the data has to be added to the story at initialization, and it can be filtered at every `step` throughout the `story`.